Did you know?

 Sometimes you may be lucky enough to see colourful bee-eaters hitching a ride on their backs, grabbing any insects flushed by their large feet.
 Kori bustards are often found walking among herds of zebras or antelope for that reason.

-These days, mercifully, they’re protected, so they’re seldom on the menu and are free to stalk majestically about the veld.
+These days, mercifully, they’re protected, so they are free to stalk majestically about the veld.